-The board may contract for coverage on the basis of part or all of the cost of the coverage to be paid from appropriate funds of the police and firemen's disability and pension fund.
-The cost paid from the funds of the police and firemen's disability and pension fund shall be included in the employer's contribution rates provided by sections 742.33 and 742.34 of the Revised Code.
+The board may contract for coverage on the basis of part or all of the cost of the coverage to be paid from appropriate funds of the Ohio Police & Fire Pension Fund.
+The cost paid from funds of the Ohio Police & Fire Pension Fund shall be included in the employer's contribution rates provided by sections 742.33 and 742.34 of the Revised Code.